AlanBuric/distribunity-api/README.md

 ## Running in production

-Run `docker compose up -d`.
+Run `docker compose --profile prod up -d`.
 Visit the IP address of the host machine in your browser.